-What did EU west European countries think would happen when they gave freedom of movement to poor east European member countries?
-Why didn’t the EU continue to allow partial membership until those countries’ economies had risen to western levels?
+What did the UK think would happen when they gave EU freedom of movement to poor east European member countries?
+Why didn’t the UK restrict access until those countries’ economies had risen to western levels – like Germany did?

 East European immigrants who aren’t sleeping rough in London are gathering in ghettos elsewhere, mostly working and paying tax, but seen as lowering wages, and putting stress on services such as schools and hospitals.